PeggyJV/ocular/README.md

 - Robust transaction construction allowing multiple Msgs in one tx
 - `ModuleMsg` trait for creating extension crates to easily support custom Cosmos modules.

-## In progress
+## To do

-- Exhaustive `Msg` coverage for the core Cosmos SDK modules
 - More ways to get an `AccountInfo` from a key

-## To do

 - (Nice-to-have) Load chain context from chain registry
 - Key stuff???